-Finally, projects will want to share and communicate their results, and evaluate their achievements.
+Finally, projects will want to share and communicate their results, and evaluate their impacts.

-Outputs are resources that the project produces based on their work and the insight they generated.
+Project outputs are resources that the projects produce based on their work, and the insight they generated.
 They can be many different things, such as data sets, reports, academic papers, online resources like maps or other data visualisations, software, or policy recommendations, to name just a few.
 These result types have different levels of quality and complexity, and will consequently lead to different types of impacts.
-For example, an open, well-documented dataset may have a large impact on research, whereas a set of well-formulated policy recommendations will be more useful in discussions with policy makers.
-Projects should have set out in the Problem framing phase what kind of outputs they want to produce, and what impact they want to achieve.
-This should guide how they go about producing and using their results in this phase, but there may also be unexpected results that can lead to additional outputs.
+For example, an open, well-documented dataset may have a large impact on research, whereas a set of well-formulated policy recommendations will be more useful in discussions with policy makers, and can lead to policy impact.
+Projects should have set out in the Problem framing phase what kind of outputs they want to produce, and what impact they want to achieve, which should guide how they go about producing and using their results in this phase.
+Projects may also find that unexpected results can lead to additional outputs.

 How projects share their results will differ with the project type, as well as the audiences they want to reach.

 - In Action projects, results are commonly shared among participants and with local stakeholders (media, policy makers, community groups) to achieve the policy impact identified at the outset.
 The evaluation of such projects is often limited, as it may not be seen as required, if the project is not on-going.
 For example, Citicomplastic created a public report and held a workshop in order to raise awareness of the issues they found with the composting of bioplastic.

 - In Conservation projects, results are likely to have direct influence on policy due to direct links between the project host and policy-makers.
 There is a higher need for evaluation to demonstrate appropriate use of resources to funders, especially if the project is funded through tax income.
 For example, Noise Maps developed strong links to local communities and policy makers, which enables future discussions and projects about the issues they are interested in.